dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/region-object-element.md

 ### getImageData

-Gets the image data of this region object element.
+Gets the original image that produce this element.

 ```java
 ImageData getImageData();